 Private rooms are available at an additional cost and are limited inavailability.

 Yes, all housing on campus is substance free.
 Alcohol and drugs are not permitted on campus.
 All Housing and Residential Life facilities are smoke-free.
 Smoking is prohibited in all public areas [lobbies, hallways, community baths, classrooms, etc] and in all residence hall rooms and on-campus apartments.

 MTSU is committed to maintaining a drug free environment in the residence halls and in on-campus apartments.
 Our zero tolerance policy states that any resident who is found responsible for infractions of any of the prohibitions on illegal drugs will be evicted from the residence hall system and not permitted to reside on campus.

 What do I do if I have a maintenance-type problem with my room?

 Report your problem to the Housing Facilities office.
 You can phone in your problem to ext.
 4116.
 Or for non-emergency problems, you can complete the on-line maintenance request form to have your problem addressed by the Housing Facilities staff.
 Call ext.
 5323 for all Greek Row maintenance problems.

 Do I have to take classes to live on campus during the summer?

-Womack Lane apartment Spring residents who live in Womack Lane for the Summer are not required to enroll in classes.
-Womack Lane Summer residents who were not in Womack Lane during the previous Spring semester are required to enroll in at least one Summer session.
-Scarlett Commons and residence hall residents are required to enroll in at least one Summer session.
+Womack Lane apartment Spring residents who live in Womack Lane for the Summer and have reapplied to live in Womack Lane for the following Fall/Spring academic year are not required to enroll in classes.
+All other Womack Lane Summer residents and Scarlett Commons Summer residents are required to enroll in at least one three-hour Summer class.